Resources and FAQ

 – Excessive exercise habits

-Lead up to a referral and offer to help them make an appointment with the campus dietitian (803-777-3175) and with the Human Counseling and Development Center (803-777-5223.)
+Lead up to a referral and offer to help them make an appointment with the campus dietitian (803-777-3175) and with Counseling and Psychiatry (803-777-5223.).
 Eating disorders are not ultimately about food and weight but are triggered by underlying emotional issues.
 Do not try to help your friend yourself.
-Eating disorders are serious conditions which need professional treatment.
+Eating disorders are serious and dangerous conditions which need professional treatment.
+You can also make a BIT referral and someone from the counseling center will follow up with them.
 Be sure to notify your Resident Mentor if you suspect that your friend may harm him or herself.

 Question: Is farm raised salmon bad for you?

-With present feeding practices, farmed salmon has a higher omega 3 fatty acid content than wild salmon – 4500 mg vs 1780 mg in a 6 oz. serving (JAMA 2006, 1890-91).
+With present feeding practices in the US, farmed salmon has a higher omega 3 fatty acid content than wild salmon – 4500 mg vs 1780 mg in a 6 oz. serving (JAMA 2006, 1890-91).
 The actual content will depend however, on the type of feed that the farm raised salmon is fed.

 The debate will always rage between environmentalists contending that fish farms pollute local waters and the aquaculture defenders enforcing the fact that fish farming takes pressure off wild fisheries while providing people with good sources of nutrients that are relatively low in contaminants.